What is Making Tax Digital for VAT?

 Soft landing period

-A “soft landing” period is in effect between 1st April 2019 and 1st April 2020.
-HMRC has advised that it will be lenient with penalties during this time if businesses have made sufficient efforts to comply with MTD for VAT.
+A “soft landing” period was originally in place between 1st April 2019 and 1st April 2020, during which HMRC advised that it would be lenient with penalties if businesses made sufficient efforts to comply with MTD for VAT.
 Due to the coronavirus crisis however, HMRC extended the deadline for putting digital links in place between a accounting software and their systems to a business's first VAT period starting on or after 1st April 2021.

 Looking for advice?

 An accountant will be the best person to advise you on how to proceed.
 If you need an accountant, you can find one in our directory.